J-kal/MLonMCU/README.md

   --net-input-size 368
 ```

 2. Train for 4 epochs.
-Do not expect any reasonable improvement with this (it is just a smoke test to verify the script).
+Do not expect any reasonable improvement with this (it is just a smoke test to verify the script and all new changes in it).
 ```
 python train.py \
   --train-images-folder coco/val2017 \